Ankitkumar7/Steal-Algorithm-/README.md

--Working principle
+- Working principle.
-1. Read file and its content
+Read file and its content.
-2. Seprate file content and append to new list
-3. remove the file after appending the content of file to the list
+Seprate file content and append to new list. remove the file after appending the content of file to the list.
-4. For decompression, write content to new file with same name
+For decompression, write content to new file with same name.

 - The Function main()